ketoo/NoahGameFrame/README.md

 ## What is it?

-NF is a lightweight, fast, scalable, distributed plugin framework.
+NF is a lightweight, fast, scalable, distributed plugin framework.Greatly inspired by OGRE and Bigworld.

 ## Features
 *  it is easy to use interface oriented design minimise the effort